 Phil Goodchild, Indianapolis First Friends, leads IFCL in a redistricting reform effort that continues into 2021.
-Our All IN for Democracy coalition works to establish an independent redistricting commission to create a fair and transparent redistricting process and a parallel map drawing process with a public website for participation.
+Our All IN for Democracy coalition works to establish an independent redistricting commission to create a fair and transparent redistricting process and a parallel map-drawing process with a public website for participation.
 The coalition was pleased that more than 500 people registered to watch the June 18 virtual premiere of “Uncivil Wars,” a documentary about the negative effects of gerrymandering and voter suppression.

 A new platform to track bills for 2021 should help IFCL evaluate legislation and create new relationships, especially if used in combination with the Google Drive spreadsheet Mary Blackburn, Indianapolis First Friends, has developed to link legislative districts to where Quakers live in Indiana.
 Special thanks to Della Stanley Green and Sylvia Graves for their help with this project.

 IFCL continues to be a small, faith-based lobby group with the energy and persistence necessary to tackle big issues.
-Earthcare, education, public health and consumer protection are among the key issues for which we advocate.
-Visiting with state legislators, writing letters and columns and attending and testifying at the Statehouse do not always have immediately successful outcomes, but the positive relationships we have developed with some legislators and other lobbyists who join us in coalition, provide the feedback and heart to continue.
+Earthcare, education, public health, and consumer protection are among the key issues for which we advocate.
+Visiting with state legislators, writing letters and columns, and attending and testifying at the Statehouse do not always have immediately successful outcomes, but the positive relationships we have developed with some legislators and other lobbyists who join us in a coalition, provide the feedback and heart to continue.
 One example to mention from the 2020 session was the effort to stop a bill that would have worsened the financial challenge of many tenants facing eviction in Indiana.
-Even though the bill passed the Indiana House and Senate, over 100 groups, including IFCL, continued to speak against the bill, and in the last hours of the session Governor Holcomb vetoed it.
+Even though the bill passed the Indiana House and Senate, over 100 groups, including IFCL, continued to speak against the bill, and in the last hours of the session, Governor Holcomb vetoed it.
 It was a good lesson to keep trying even when the outcome looks bleak.

 Mark Stoops, State Senator from Bloomington, and Robin Shackelford, State Representative from Indianapolis have been selected as 2020 IFCL Legislators of the Year.
 We hope they will be able to attend an IFCL meeting to speak and receive recognition once we are meeting in person again.

 Since 1972 IFCL has been governed by Friends procedure and is funded and based solely on the voluntary participation of interested Quakers and other like-minded individuals.
-Monthly Meetings are encouraged to connect with IFCL, send a representative to attend IFCL meetings and follow events and updates on Facebook and the IFCL website: www.quakerifcl.org.
+Monthly Meetings are encouraged to connect with IFCL, send a representative to attend IFCL meetings, and follow events and updates on Facebook and the IFCL website: www.quakerifcl.org.